Ficus palmata

-Ficus palmata, the Punjab fig, or "Bedu" is a plant in the family Moraceae.
-It is native to southern Egypt across to north-eastern tropical Africa and also the Arabian Peninsula.
-It is a shrub/tree with edible fruit.
+Ficus palmata, commonly known as Punjab fig or "Bedu", is a species of flowering plant in the family Moraceae.
+It is a shrub or tree native to southern Egypt to north-eastern tropical Africa and the Arabian Peninsula, and southeastern Iran to Afghanistan, Pakistan, northern India, and Nepal.
+It has edible fruit.

 Description

-Ficus palmata grows as a shrub, or tree, growing up to 10 m tall.
+Ficus palmata grows as a shrub or tree, growing up to 10 m tall.
 The fruits, which turn purplish on maturing, measure up to 2 cm long.
 The flowers are greenish white.

 Taxonomy

 It was first published by Peter Forsskål in Fl.
 Aegypt.-Arab. on page 179 in 1775.

 It is also known as the Wild Himalayan fig.